CASKTH/Borehole_modelisation/README.md

 <img src="anim_fps15.gif" alt="animated" />
 </p>

+### Explanation
+The soil is being heat by the fluid inside the borehole which is for instance at 22 Degrees.
+You can see that the heat propagate throught time inside the soil layer "Discrete radius".
+We can also see that the more we go deep inside the soil (discrete depth), the less heat is propagating.

-## Display of the fluid going down in the borehole for :
+## Display of the fluid going down in the borehole
+### Conditions
 - 10 meters of soil - 10 layers for MRCTM model
 - Initial Temperature at 20 Degrees for the whole model
 - 41 days of simulation